 Working memory, as the name suggests, refers to the cognitive skill that allows us to hold information in our minds during the time that it takes us to work on a mental task.
-Because of it we are capable of having the information we need close at hand when we put our brain to work on something in the short-term.
+Because of it, we are capable of having the information we need close at hand when we put our brain to work on something in the short-term.
 As you can imagine, our working memory is essential for even the most simple and basic tasks, because without it we would lose track of what we’re doing right in the middle of it.
-Driving, answering a text message or cooking rice would be impossible if not for our brain’s working memory.
+Driving, answering a text message, or cooking rice would be impossible if not for our brain’s working memory.

 Scientists have had a hard time pinpointing the exact areas of the brain where the working memory might be located.
 However, they know it involves many parts of the prefrontal cortex, or the part of your brain that’s behind your forehead.
 Part of the complications researchers encounter when studying working memory is its complexity.
-Depending on the characteristic of the task at hand, your brain calls on different areas of the brain to help with retaining information, might it be visual, auditory, sensory, etc. Amongst others, neuroscientist Anne Berry from the Jagust Lab at Berkeley University has suggested in her papers that working memory is closely related to a specific person’s attention skills.
+Depending on the characteristic of the task at hand, your brain calls on different areas of the brain to help retaining information, might it be visual, auditory, sensory, etc. Amongst others, neuroscientist Anne Berry from the Jagust Lab at Berkeley University has suggested in her papers that working memory is closely related to a specific person’s attention skills.
 This link it’s so intuitive that, for practical reasons, most psychologists think of working memory and attention as a package.

-According to the American Academy of Pediatrics, your child’s impressive progress in cognition during his first years of life, including advancements in working memory, will allow your little one to remember and complete tasks that include multiple steps when he is around 3-years of age.
-This will also mean that around this age you can now engage your kid in games that involve short-term tasks: drawing, read a story together and have him intervene, imagine more complex games of play-pretend, etc. You can think of your child’s working memory as a temporary post-it note on his brain.
+According to the American Academy of Pediatrics, your child’s impressive progress in cognition during his first years of life, including advancements in working memory, will allow him to remember and complete tasks that include multiple steps when he is around 3-years of age.
+This will also mean that around this age you can now engage your kid in games that involve short-term tasks: drawing, read a story together and have him intervene, imagine more complex games of play-pretend, etc. You can think of your child’s working memory as a temporary Post-it note on his brain.
 It allows him to keep something in mind and afterwards decide whether or not this information is important enough to be passed into the long-term memory shelves.